ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 = [2; 3; 4; 5]
 ```

-Each equal sign corresponds to the computation of recursive step, except the last one.
-OCaml handles internally lists like shown in the penultimate expression but displays then as the last expression.
+Each equal sign corresponds to the computation of a recursive step, except the last one.
+OCaml handles internally lists like shown in the penultimate expression but displays them as the last expression.
 This is just pretty printing.
 No computation takes place between the two last steps.

 ## Data and Typing